Fist raised to the air

 Medicaid helps me live on my own, go to work, and go to school.
 Medicaid pays for my attendants that help me eat, get dressed, and get ready for my day.
 Medicaid pays for my wheelchair that helps me go out into my community to live and work.
 Medicaid is the reason I can live on my own, and my independence is very important to me.

-[Say why cuts to Medicaid are bad] Cuts to Medicaid by any means – FMAP changes, per capita caps, or block grants–are unacceptable.
+[Say why cuts to Medicaid are bad] Cuts to Medicaid in any way – FMAP changes, per capita caps, or block grants–are unacceptable.
 Work requirements are also a cut and are unacceptable–they make it harder for many people with disabilities and their caregivers to access Medicaid.
 People will lose their access to Medicaid.
 I am very upset and angry that House and Senate Republicans are considering cutting Medicaid through the budget reconciliation process.
 That will hurt millions of people with disabilities, older adults, and poor kids (including kids with disabilities).
 It will force people with disabilities and older adults to live in nursing homes or institutions.
 This is segregation.
 I urge you not to allow our country to go back to forcing people with disabilities to live in institutions.
 That is a shameful part of our history in the United States, and we should not go back in time.

 [Say how cuts to Medicaid would hurt people with disabilities] I want you to do everything in your power to prevent cuts to Medicaid in any form.